Union Station (Ogden, Utah): UP X-26

 Union Pacific X-26 is one of the Union Pacific gas turbine-electric locomotives (GTELs) that General Electric built in 1961.
 It was advertised as the "most powerful locomotive in the world".
 Popularly known as "Big Blows", it is one of only two that survived.
-The other one being displayed at the Illinois Railway Museum in Union, Illinois.
+The other one is displayed at the Illinois Railway Museum in Union, Illinois.

 U.S. Army 1216

 USAX 1216 is a 44-ton Davenport Locomotive Works switcher that was originally used at the Tooele Army Depot in Tooele, Utah.

 Utah Railway #306

-ALCO RSD-5 original to the Utah Railway.
+This is a ALCO RSD-5 original to the Utah Railway.
 Owned previously by Doyle McCormack and kept at the Oregon Rail Heritage Foundation where it was painted as a Nickel Plate Road locomotive.
 Repatriated to Utah in September 2022 with plans to restore it to its Utah Railway colors.

 Utah Railway #401

 A former ATSF ALCO RSD-15 built in 1959, it served on the Santa Fe railway until being sold to the Utah Railway in 1977, it was retired and donated to the museum in 1989.